charbitz/diploma-thesis/README.md

 - truncation normalization
 - Contrast Limited Adaptive Histogram Equalization
 - image synthesizing into RGB format

+Data augmentations while training the YOLOv5 model:
+- random image translation of 20%
+- random horrizontal flipping with a probability of 50%
+- random vertical flipping with a probability of 50%

 ### * Apply transfer learning techniques on YOLOv5 model: